A Lesson in Splats: Teacher-Guided Diffusion for 3D Gaussian Splats Generation with 2D Supervision: Introduction

-Notably, this strategy is extremely flexible and can utilize various 3D teacher models as long as the diffusion prediction can be supervised by them.
-In our experiments, we demonstrate this flexibility using two types of deterministic models: the popular Splatter Image~\cite{szymanowicz2024splatter} and the more advanced and recent Flash3D~\cite{flash3d_2024_arxiv}.
+Notably, this strategy is flexible and can utilize various teacher models.
+In our experiments, we demonstrate this flexibility using two types of deterministic models: Splatter Image~\cite{szymanowicz2024splatter} and Flash3D~\cite{flash3d_2024_arxiv}.
 With these models, we train on single object and scene data, respectively.
 In both cases, our method significantly improves the performance of the base teacher model by $0.5 - 0.85$ PSNR.
-Additionally, our diffusion model facilitates the incorporation of additional views through guidance, further boosting performance compared to standard optimization.
+Additionally, our diffusion model facilitates the incorporation of additional views through the guidance mechanism, further boosting performance compared to standard optimization.